logicly-au/pmhc-mds.com/_source/_posts/2017-10-06-PMHC-MDS-outage-on-Tuesday-10-October-2017.md

 title: PMHC MDS outage on Tuesday 10 October 2017 - 6/10/2017
 ---

-We will be performing urgent system maintenance on Tuesday 10 October between 6:30-7:30am AEST.
+We will be performing urgent system maintenance on Tuesday 10 October between 6:30-7:30am AEDT.

 As such, the PMHC MDS upload service will be unavailable sometime in the above period.
 Data Entry and Reporting functionality will still be available.